dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 ### 3. Add Dependencies
-- add peerDependencies for dependencies which are generally in the [project-frontend/package.json](http://git.ukis.eoc.dlr.de/projects/MOFRO/repos/project-frontend/browse/package.json)
+- add peerDependencies for dependencies which are generally in the [frontend-libraries/package.json](http://git.ukis.eoc.dlr.de/projects/MOFRO/repos/frontend-libraries/browse/package.json)

 - all @ukis dependencies from [frontend-libraries/projects](http://git.ukis.eoc.dlr.de/projects/MOFRO/repos/frontend-libraries/browse/projects) add to dependencies (with the version "0.0.0-PLACEHOLDER") and list them in the ng-package.json as whitelistedNonPeerDependencies (to build them correctly)

+- add @ukis dependencies to whitelistedNonPeerDependencies in ng-package.json

 ### 4. Test your library